Part 1. Authority

 Subpart G. Writing-Off Uncollectible Accounts

 The president or designee must periodically, but no less than annually, review all past-due accounts receivable.
-Accounts receivable deemed to be uncollectible based on internal policies and procedures must be written off in the Minnesota State accounting system and are no longer recognized as accounts receivable for management and financial reporting purposes.
+Accounts receivable deemed to be uncollectible based on internal policies and procedures must be written off in the Minnesota State Colleges and Universities accounting system and are no longer recognized as accounts receivable for management and financial reporting purposes.
 The Business Office will prepare the list of uncollectible accounts for approval by the Cabinet, the President and the Vice President (if the President so chooses).

 The college must make every reasonable effort to collect an account before a write-off.
 In most cases, the collection effort should include written notices, attempted phone contact, consideration of revenue recapture, and the required referral to the Minnesota Department of Revenue, Collection Division.